7 Worst Foods for Gut Health (and What to Eat Instead)

 - Home cooked meals from whole ingredients.

 - Replace packaged breakfast cereal with steel-cut oats or muesli topped with berries.
 Snack on nuts, seeds, or fresh fruit instead of chips or cookies.
+When you want something packaged but not processed, these gut friendly snacks swap the additives for fiber and protein.

 2. Fried Foods